Skip to main content

 IGF-1, acting through its receptor (IGF-1R), activates two primary intracellular signaling pathways ∞ the phosphatidylinositol 3-kinase (PI3K)-Akt pathway and the Ras-Raf-MEK-ERK pathway.
 The activation of the PI3K-Akt pathway is central to what is known as physiologic cardiac hypertrophy ∞ a beneficial increase in cardiomyocyte size without accompanying fibrosis or cell death.
 This pathway promotes protein synthesis and cell survival, leading to a stronger, more functional heart muscle.

-Studies in animal models of (CHF) provide compelling evidence for the role of GHS in promoting favorable remodeling.
+Studies in animal models of congestive heart failure (CHF) provide compelling evidence for the role of GHS in promoting favorable remodeling.
 In a porcine model where CHF was induced by chronic rapid pacing, treatment with a GHS resulted in a significant 44% increase in the ratio of left ventricular mass to body weight compared to untreated controls.

 This increase in mass was associated with improved function, not pathology.
 The treated group demonstrated higher LV fractional shortening and lower peak wall stress, indicating a more efficient and less strained heart.
 At the cellular level, the therapy increased the velocity of shortening in isolated myocytes, a direct measure of improved contractility.